Cloudflare acquires stealthy startup S2 Systems, announces Cloudflare for Teams – TechCrunch

 There are two main pieces to Cloudflare for Teams: Cloudflare Access and Cloudflare Gateway.
 Access is a Zero Trust identity and access management tool designed to help companies ensure their employees are using the most up-to-date software on their devices.

-Gateway is designed to protect companies and individuals from threats on the Internet, which is were S2 fits in.
-The company offers three versions: Gateway, which includes DNS-based filtering and audit logging; Gateway Pro, which secures all Internet-bound traffic; and Gateway Enterprise, which helps prevent data loss and includes the browser isolation tech from S2.
+Gateway is designed to protect companies and individuals from threats on the internet, which is where S2 fits in.
+The company offers three versions: Gateway, which includes DNS-based filtering and audit logging; Gateway Pro, which secures all internet-bound traffic; and Gateway Enterprise, which helps prevent data loss and includes the browser isolation tech from S2.

 The S2 acquisition closed on December 31st.
-S2’s 10 employees are now part of the Cloudflare team, and will remain in Kirkland, WA to establish a Cloudflare office there.
+S2’s 10 employees are now part of the Cloudflare team, and will remain in Kirkland, Wash. to establish a Cloudflare office there.
 The company was in stealth prior to the acquisition.